bgachara/bgachara.github.io/posts/databases.md

     - use multiple threads to compute each query in parallel.

 - Processing Models
-  - defines how the system executes a query plan
+  - It defines how the system executes a query plan.
   - different trade-offs for different workloads

-  - Approaches:
+### Approaches:

 - Iterator Model
-      - also known as volcano or pipeline model.
+  - Its also known as Volcano or Pipeline model.
-      - each query olan operator implements a Next() function.
+  - Each query plan operator implements a Next() function, where on each invocation, the operator returns either a single tuple or a eof marker if there are no more tuples.
+  - Each operator implementation also has Open() and Close() functions.
-      - used in almost every DBMS, allows for tuple pipelining.
+  - It is used in almost every DBMS, allows for tuple pipelining.
-      - some operators must block until their children emit all their tuples, joins, subqueries, order by.
+  - Some operators must block until their children emit all their tuples, joins, subqueries, order by.

 - Materialization Model
   - Each operator processes its input all at once and then emits its output all at once.
-      - Better for OLTP workloads because queries only access a small number of tuples at a time.
+  - Better for OLTP workloads because queries only access a small number of tuples at a time as they have lower execution/coordination overhead and result in fewer function calls.
-      - Not good for OLAP with large intermediate results.
+  - Not good for OLAP queries with large intermediate results.
   - The output can be either whole tuples (NSM) or subsets of columns(DSM).

 - Vectorized / Batch Model
-      - each operator emits a batch of tuples instead of a single tuple
+  - It is like the iterator model where each operator implements a Next() function, but now each operator emits a batch of tuples instead of a single tuple.
+  - The size of the batch can vary based on hardware or query properties.
-      - ideal for OLAP / data warehouses because it greatly reduces the number of invocations per operator.
+  - Ideal for OLAP / data warehouses because it greatly reduces the number of invocations per operator.
-      - allows for opearators to more easily use SIMD to process batches of tuples.
+  - Allows for opearators to more easily use SIMD to process batches of tuples.

 - Plan Processing Direction
   - ref paper:`push vs pull-based loop fusion in query engines`
   - Top-to-Bottom
-    - start with the root and pull data up from its children
+    - Start with the root and pull data up from its children
-    - tuples are always passed with function calls.
+    - Tuples are always passed with function calls.
   - Bottom-to-Top
-    - start with lead nodes and push data to their parents
+    - Start with lead nodes and push data to their parents
-    - allows for tighter control of caches/registers in pipelines.
+    - It allows for tighter control of caches/registers in pipelines.

-- Access Methods
+### Access Methods

 - This is the way DBMS access the data stored in a table
 - Approaches
-    - Sequential
+  - Sequential Scan
+    - For each page in the table, retrieve it from the buffer pool, iterate over each tuple and check whether to include it.
+    - The DBMS maintains an internal cursor that tracks the last page/slot it examined.
     - Optimizations
       - Prefetching
       - Buffer Pool Bypass
       - Parallelization
       - Heap Clustering
       - Late Materialization
       - Data Skipping
         - Approximate Queries (Lossy)
           - execute queries on a sampled subset of the entire table to produce approxiate results
         - Zone Maps (Loseless)
-            - pre-computed aggregates for the attribute values in a page.
+          - pre-computed columnar aggregates for the attribute values in a page.
 DBMS checks zone map first to decide whether it wants to access the page
+          - ref paper:`Small materialiazed Aggreagtes; A lightweight index structure for Data warehousing`
+          - In large OLAP systems they can eliminate need to for indexes.

   - Index Scan
     - DBMS picks an index to find the tuples that the query needs.
     - Depends on:
       - What attributes the index contains
       - What attributes the query references
       - Attribute's value domains
       - Predicate composition
       - Whether the index has unique or non-unique keys

   - Multi-Index Scan
     - multiple indexes that the DBMS can use for a query.
+    - Compute sets of Record IDs using each matching index, combine these sets based on the query predicates(union vs intersect), retrieve the records and apply any remaining predicates.

 - Modification Queries
-  - operators that modify the database(INSERT, UPDATE, DELETE) are responsible for modifying the target table and its indexes.
+  - Operators that modify the database(INSERT, UPDATE, DELETE) are responsible for modifying the target table and its indexes.
     - constraint checks can either happen immediately inside of operator or deferred until later in query/transaction.
+  - The output of these operators can either be Record Ids or tuple data.
   - Halloween problem
     - anomaly where an update operations chages the physical location of a tuple which causes a scan operator to visit the tuple multiple times.
     - track modified record ids per query.
+    - Materialization would prevent this from occuring.
+    - Solution is to track modified record ids per query.

 - Expression Evaluation
-  - represents a WHERE clause as an expression tree.
+  - The DBMS represents a WHERE clause as an expression tree.
-  - nodes in the tree represent different expression types
+  - The nodes in the tree represent different expression types
     - comparisons, conjuction, arithmetic operators, constant values, tuple attribute references.
+  - Evaluating predicates in this manner is slow as the DBMS traverses the tree and for each node that it visits, it must figure out what the operator needs to do.

-- JIT compilation can potentially speed times up.
+  - JIT compilation can potentially speed times up hence a better approach.

+### Scheduler

+- The previous perspective has been that of a data flow to query processing model.
+- The control flow was implicit in the processing model, we can make the control flow more explicit with a scheduler.
+- CMU Quickstep project.

 ## Parallel Query Execution